 We all have clothing we have purchased but find over time that there is something about it we don’t love.
 Maybe it doesn’t fit as well after washing or the fabric isn’t quite as comfortable as we first thought.
 These are items we can let go of.

-Once you pull everything out you may find you have several similar items.
+Once you pull everything out of your closet, you may find you have several similar items.
 You will be able to wean down your wardrobe by eliminating duplicates or multiples.

 This is one of the tough questions because we all have those times that we don’t use often, but might need someday.
 What if I go back to work in an office and I need professional clothes?
 What if I have a formal event and I need a gown?
-I recommend limiting these “what if” items and consider storing them in a basement or garage to free up closet space.
+I recommend limiting the number of these “what if” items and consider storing them in a basement or storage area to free up closet space.

 This is a tough one for many.
 If we know we have shelled out a lot of cash, it’s that much harder to let things go.
 But the reality is that it doesn’t matter how much we have paid for something.
-If it’s not useful, comfortable and we don’t love it, we don’t need the reminder lingering in our closet
+If it’s not useful, comfortable and we don’t love it, we don’t need the reminder lingering in our closet.
+Pass it along to someone else to use and enjoy.

-The questions we’ve discussed will help you through the process of cleaning out your closet and determining what you will want to keep.
+Asking yourself these questions will help you through the process of cleaning out your closet and determining what you want to keep.
 Gather up anything that can be donated and pass them along.
 There are many charities that welcome these items for people who cannot afford them.
 One example is women shelters often need professional clothing for women to wear to employment interviews.

-Once your done you’ll be open up your wardrobe with the confidence that you will love whatever you see there.
+Once your done cleaning out your closet, you’ll be able open up your wardrobe with the confidence that you will love everything you see there.
 You’ll feel lighter after letting go of what you don’t need or use.
 You’ll feel good about helping out someone by donating to them.
 And you will have made room for new clothes to compliment what you have!

 What other questions do you ask yourself when organizing your closet?
 I’d love to hear your ideas!
-Send me an email at [email protected] or click here schedule a free 20-minute phone consultation to get started.
+Send me an email at [email protected].